Psychotherapists

 Antonella Calderon, B.A. in Psychology

-Initially, Antonella joined Relationship Institute of Palm Beach as an Intern, and is quickly evolving responsibilities around case management.
-Antonella supports the clinical team with various organizational tasks, and is rapidly learning the best methods and therapeutic approaches for treating clients in diverse settings.
+Antonella joined the practice as an Intern and supports the clinical team with various organizational tasks while rapidly learning the best methods and therapeutic approaches for treating clients in diverse settings.

 Relationship Institute of Palm Beach is a self-pay practice and does not accept insurance at this time.
 We will, however, provide you with an invoice to submit to your insurance company for reimbursement, if needed.